ahmedarfaa/sorting_algorithms/README.md

-this is areadme file for ateam project sorting and algo
+this is a readme file for ateam project sorting in this task we will use multiple sorting algorithems and apply their ideas in our code